swaker854/InetSoftWork/How to do Date Comparisons.md

 ![](screenshots/compare-non-consecutive-months-result.PNG)

 ##  How do I compare three or more months?<a name="add"></a>
-You may compare as many periods as you like in the Custom Periods tab, click the + button underneath the visible date ranges to add more periods.
+You may compare as many periods as you like in the 'Custom Periods' tab, click the + button underneath the visible date ranges to add more periods.

 ![](screenshots/add-additional-custom-ranges.PNG)